 However, some communities have rules and restrictions against flushing medications, as the chemical components can filter into the groundwater and potentially affect the environment.
 When in doubt, check with your local water treatment and/or sanitation department.

 If you can’t take your medication to a disposal location or flush it, you may need to put it in the trash.
-To do so, follow these important steps:
+To do so, the FDA recommends following these important steps:

 Option 3: Donate them.